lee-edu/software-engineering/schedule.md

 ## Unit 2: Intro to Javascript
   2. HTML and CSS
-  2. Javascript Basics (let, const, scope, arrays, functions, loops)
+  2. Javascript
-     2. QUIZ
-  2. Javascript Continued (objects, higher order, callbacks, arrow functions, this, dot notation)
   2. Lab 2

 ## Unit 3: Building an API
   3. Node.js and Project Structure
-  3. Routing via Express (postman)
+  3. Routing via Express
-      3. QUIZ
   3. Managing Databases with SQL
-  3. Working with APIs (connect database to express, add endpoints, authentication)
+  3. Working with APIs
-  3. Lab 3 (host on Heroku)
+  3. Lab 3

 ## Unit 4: Building a Client
   4. Using a Front-end Framework
   4. Communicating with Servers
-      4. QUIZ
-  4. CSS and SASS
+  4. SASS
   4. Lab 4

 ## Unit 5: Building a Full-Stack Application